muhammadsaad11/EcommerceAPI/readme.md

-# Ecommerce Backend
+# Ecommerce Backend (Authored by Saad)
 ## Setup Instructions

 #### Install All Packages
 I have created a requirement file with the name of requirements.txt.
 Please run the below command to install the packages

-Using Python 3.8
+I am using Python 3.8

 ```bash
 pip install -r requirements.txt